mxsteini/vdiff/Readme.md

 # DESCRIPTION

-vdiff is a tool to show the difference of to webpages.
+vdiff is a tool to show the difference of to webpages in a visual way.
 It gives you an simple interface which contains a thumbnail with an overview and a detailview. \
 It uses puppeteer and the build in chromium browser to generate the screenshosts. \
 In the "normal" screenshot mode you don't need any configuration if they are configured correctly in configuration.json.
 This enables your non-geek-QA-collegue to run predefined test without having detailed CLI knowledge.\
 **Attention** this tool opens many browsers (see the --conc option) and sends many request to the given target.
 This may result in some DoS fend offs.
 To prevent this use the --skipTarget option.